Transition state theory: Inferences from TST and relationship with Arrhenius theory

 The entropy of activation, ΔS^{‡}, gives the extent to which a transition state (including any solvent molecules involved in or perturbed by the reaction) is more disordered compared to the starting materials.
 It offers a concrete interpretation of the pre-exponential factor A in the Arrhenius equation; for a unimolecular, single-step process, the rough equivalence A = (k_{B}T/h) exp(1 + ΔS^{‡}/R) (or A = (k_{B}T/h) exp(2 + ΔS^{‡}/R) for bimolecular gas-phase reactions) holds.
 For a unimolecular process, a negative value indicates a more ordered, rigid transition state than the ground state, while a positive value reflects a transition state with looser bonds or greater conformational freedom.
-It is important to note that, for reasons of dimensionality, reactions that are bimolecular or higher have ΔS^{‡} values that depend on the standard state chosen (standard concentration, in particular).
+For reasons of dimensionality, reactions that are bimolecular or higher have ΔS^{‡} values that depend on the standard state chosen (standard concentration, in particular).
 For most recent publications, 1 mol L^{−1} or 1 molar is chosen.
 Since this choice is a human construct, based on our definitions of units for molar quantity and volume, the magnitude and sign of ΔS^{‡} for a single reaction is meaningless by itself; only comparisons of the value with that of a reference reaction of "known" (or assumed) mechanism, made at the same standard state, are valid.

 The volume of activation is found by taking the partial derivative of ΔG^{‡} with respect to pressure (holding temperature constant): $\Delta V^\ddagger :=(\partial \Delta G^{\ddagger}/\partial P)_T$.
 It gives information regarding the size, and hence, degree of bonding at the transition state.
 An associative mechanism will likely have a negative volume of activation, while a dissociative mechanism will likely have a positive value.